-Through your experience as a delegate in AUSMUN, you will get exposed to one of the most professional MUN standards that you might ever encounter.
-We have put our high standards as a reflection of the quality of the delegates we receive.
+We have put our high standards as a reflection of the quality of the delegates we welcome on our campus each year.
 In order to meet these standards, you should put as much effort as you can into your preparation for the conference.
-This preparation includes conducting a sufficient amount of research, preparing as many speeches as you can tackling different scenarios that you might encounter, and mirroring your rich research in drafting a beautiful position paper.
+This preparation includes conducting a sufficient amount of research, preparing as many speeches as you can tackling different scenarios that you might encounter, and mirroring your rich research in drafting a very well-written position paper that will enable you to come up with possible solutions for your topics, and ultimately ease the way into writing the resolution paper.